American football: Field and equipment

 Football games are played on a rectangular field that measures 120 yd long and 53+1/3 yd wide.
 Lines marked along the ends and sides of the field are known as the end lines and sidelines.
 Goal lines are marked 10 yd inward from each end line.

-Weighted pylons are placed the sidelines on the inside corner of the intersections with the goal lines and end lines.
+Weighted pylons are placed along each sideline, on the inside corner of the intersections with the goal lines and end lines.
 White markings on the field identify the distance from the end zone.
 Inbound lines, or hash marks, are short parallel lines that mark off 1 yd increments.
 Yard lines, which can run the width of the field, are marked every 5 yd.
 A one-yard-wide line is placed at each end of the field; this line is marked at the center of the two-yard line in professional play and at the three-yard line in college play.
 Numerals that display the distance from the closest goal line in yards are placed on both sides of the field every ten yards.

 Goalposts are located at the center of the plane of the two end lines.
 The crossbar of these posts is 10 ft above the ground, with vertical uprights at the end of the crossbar 18 ft 6 in apart for professional and collegiate play, and 23 ft 4 in apart for high school play.
 The uprights extend vertically 35 ft on professional fields, a minimum of 10 yd on college fields, and a minimum of 10 ft on high school fields.
 Goal posts are padded at the base, and orange ribbons are normally placed at the tip of each upright as indicators of wind strength and direction.